Energy-Review.co.uk

 From the main suppliers we have looked at here, the following suppliers could get you a cheaper deal than British Gas:

-Clicking on the links above will take you straight to the suppliers get a quote page so that you can get a personalised quote.
+Clicking on the link above will take you straight to the supplier’s ‘Get a Quote’ page, so you can get a personalised quote.

 As quotes will vary based on factors such as your usage and location, it is important to get a quote from each supplier yourself before deciding which one is cheaper for you.